MinaProtocol/mina/frontend/website/docs/getting-started.md

 sudo apt-get install --force-yes -t unstable coda-testnet-postake-medium-curves=0.0.1-release-beta-307bdc71 -y
 ```

-3. Run `apt-get install miniupnpc` to install [MiniUPnP client](https://github.com/miniupnp/miniupnp).
+3. You'll need forward some ports.
+Run `apt-get install miniupnpc` to install [MiniUPnP client](https://github.com/miniupnp/miniupnp).
 When running in the cloud this is unnecessary, instead you should configure security groups for your cloud provider.
-4. Set up port forwarding ([see below](/docs/getting-started/#port-forwarding))
+See below for more info on this.
-5. `coda -help` to see if it works
+4. `coda -help` to see if it works

 ### Windows